PART 1 - Program Description

 Neighborhood STAR Board – 21 Saint Paul residents, appointed by the Mayor and approved by City Council, responsible for reviewing applications and making funding recommendations for the award of STAR funds

-Neighborhood STAR Program – The City program that awards loans and grants for capital neighborhood improvement projects.
-The STAR program is financed through the City's half-cent sales tax.
+Neighborhood STAR Program – The city program that awards grants for capital neighborhood improvement projects.
+The STAR program is financed through the city's half- cent sales tax.

 Origination Fee: A fee charged by the City at the time of finance closing equal to 1% of the amount of STAR grant dollars awarded